 and other mixed drinks, as the ice cubes are generally frozen tap water.

-Bottled water is plentiful and cheap.
-Q25.
-Do most Cubans speak English?
 Most Cubans speak some English, but most not fluently.
 Brush up on your conversational Spanish on the flight to Cuba (generally those working in tourism and hospitality, such as hotels and restaurants, speak very good English).
 Thank you for your interest in our booking service for private homes in Havana. |

 Copyright © 2000 - 2005 Havana Rentals